How to beat roulette

 Using all this, he'd measure the speed of the ball and the rotor turning the wheel.

-Depending on the friction in the rotor, it might slow down faster, or the ball's a little more dense, or even if the barometric pressure's changed, the ball will accelerate faster or slower.
+Depending on the friction in the rotor, it might slow down faster, or the ball is a little more dense, or even if the barometric pressure is changed the ball will will accelerate faster slower.

 So if they got a buzz that meant, say, seven,